sagirumati/EviewsR/README.md

 <img src="inst/figures//eviewsgraph1-eviewsgraph1-xy.png" alt="Graphs of an R dataframe imported by fig-eviewsGraph1 chunk" width="90%" height="70%" />
 <p class="caption">
-Figure 7.3: Graphs of an R dataframe imported by fig-eviewsGraph1 chunk
+<span id="fig:fig-eviewsGraph1"></span>Figure 7.3: Graphs of an R
+dataframe imported by fig-eviewsGraph1 chunk
 </p>

 To plot a scatter graph and histogram on the same frame: